dilshankarunarathne/cpp-notes/README.md

 When we create a sub class, and in its definition,  we’ve included the super class, then whenever we’re working with those classes in a separate function, we only need to include the sub class.
 If we include both, we’ll get a compile time error.
 We can get around this by adding `#ifendif`, `#define` and `#endif` preprocessor directives in the class header file, so we don’t have to worry about that, the classes themselves will figure it out.

 `#define` keyword is used to define a constant arbitrary.
 We need to give it the same name as the file name, usually in upper or Camel case pre-fixed with an underscore.
-That will define the class, but to prevent it from being defined again, we can cover the whole definition with #ifndef – ‘if not defined’ and #endif pre-processor directives.
-This pattern is called an ‘include guard’.
+That will define the class, but to prevent it from being defined again, we can cover the whole definition with `#ifndef` – ‘if not defined’ and `#endif` pre-processor directives.
+This pattern is called an **include guard**.
 The name of the include guard must be unique for each class.

 ```cpp
 #ifndef CLASSNAME_H